Cumulant expansion approach to the decay dynamics of interacting M\"ossbauer nuclei after strong impulsive excitation

+From these equations we can immediately interpret the real and imaginary parts of $K$ in terms of a superradiant broadening and an interaction-induced energy shift of the nuclear resonance, respectively~\cite{Rohlsberger2010,yoshida_quantum_2021,Hannon1999}.

 {\it Temporal dynamics beyond the low-excitation limit.} Next we turn to the largely unexplored regime of higher excitation.
 We start by noting that the magnitude of the coupling parameter $K$ generally is small as compared to $\Gamma$.
-The reason is that the total decay rate $\Gamma$ is dominated by the non-radiative (internal conversion) parts $\Gamma^{\mathrm{IC}}$ which do not contribute to the couplings (a more detailed numerical study of $K$ is provided below).
-Therefore the phase of the nuclear dipole moment Eq.~(\ref{eq:coh_infinite}) is the most promising signature for effects of the non-linear excitation, as it is only governed by $K$, but not by $\Gamma$.
+The reason is that the total decay rate $\Gamma$ is dominated by the single-particle non-radiative (internal conversion) parts $\Gamma^{\mathrm{IC}}$ which do not contribute to the couplings (a more detailed numerical study of $K$ is provided below).
+Therefore the phase of the nuclear dipole moment Eq.~(\ref{eq:coh_infinite}) is the most promising signature for effects of the non-linear excitation, as it is only governed by $K$, but not by $\Gamma$, in contrast to studies focusing on superradiance~\cite{zs9x-9x6f,PhysRevResearch.5.013091}.
+For this reason we will consider the phase of the nuclear dipole moment as the main observable throughout the manuscript.
 In order to derive its time evolution, we can approximately solve for $\langle \sigma^{ee}\rangle$ by neglecting the small contribution $K^R$ in Eq.~(\ref{cum-1-pop-trans}).
 Inserting the solution $\langle\sigma^{ee}\rangle(t)\approx \sin^2(\mathcal{A}/2)\exp(-\Gamma t)$ into Eq.~(\ref{eq:coh_infinite}), we find

 Here, $\mathcal{A}$ is the pulse area characterizing the initial nuclear excitation via $\langle \sigma^{ee}\rangle(0)=\sin^2(\mathcal{A}/2)$ and $\langle\bar{\sigma}^-\rangle(0)=\sin(\mathcal{A}/2)\cos(\mathcal{A}/2)$~\cite{allen-eberly}.
 We find that the nuclear phase evolves non-linearly at intermediate times until $\langle \sigma^{ee}\rangle$ has decayed to zero, with magnitude governed by $K^I$.